OpenTermsArchive/terms-types/CONTRIBUTING.md

 - a consensus has been reached on the name;
 - at least 2 weeks have elapsed since the opening of the discussion, to ensure visibility throughout the community.

 Then the Open Terms Archive Core Team will review and validate the suggestion, considering factors like uniqueness, clarity, and relevance.
 If validated, the discussion will be turned into a pull request for addition into the database.
+To ease tracking and participation, each pull request will contain only one type addition, and will link to the discussion.

 ## Governance considerations